Renji2014/csharp-lessons/_exercises/A04_polygon_point_class.md

 status: finished
 authors: marc
 lesson: 3
+solution_code: lesson_03/A04_polygon_point_class
 ---

-We want to put the polygon and the euclidean distance exercise in own classes.[^solution]
+We want to put the polygon and the euclidean distance exercise in own classes.

-[^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-lessons-exercise-solutions/tree/master/lesson_03/A04_polygon_point_class/ExerciseSolution/).

 ### Step 1